qodesmith/typer/README.md

 ### Arguments

-1. Argument 1 - one of 3 possibilities:
+1. Argument 1 - three possibilities:
     * `string` - The message you want typed out, character by character (normal typing).
     * `array` - The message you want typed out, _item by item_ (word by word).
     * `object` - An options object (see below).
 If this is the _only_ argument passed to `.line`, it _must_ have the `container` property.
-2. Argument 2 (optional) - one of 2 possibilities:
+2. Argument 2 (optional) - two possibilities:
     * `number` - A speed in milliseconds.
 Each line can optionally have its own typing speed.
 If no speed is given, it defaults to the number given to the `typer` function itself or Typer's internal default of 70.
     * `object` - An options object (see below).